The Scott County Safety Communications Group or SAFCOM is a voluntary unit of the Sheriff’s Office - Division of Emergency Management.

 Under the direction and control of the Scott County Emergency Management Director, the SAFCOM member’s primary mission is to provide weather spotting.
 Other examples of assistance include helping with incidents such as search operations.

-To qualify, you must be at least 18 years of age, in good basic health, able to get along with fellow members, willing to follow the rules established for the SAFCOM group, submit to a background check to verify no criminal conduct, and have a valid driver’s license.
+To qualify, you must be at least 18 years of age, in good basic health, be willing to follow the rules established for the SAFCOM group, submit to a background check to verify no criminal conduct, and have a valid driver’s license.

 Training & Classes